PerezHz/HORIZONS.jl/README.md

 ## Usage examples

-The `horizons()` function is a shortcut to call the HORIZONS `telnet` interface from the Julia REPL:
+The `horizons()` function is a shortcut to the HORIZONS `telnet` interface prompt from the Julia REPL:

 ```julia
 julia> using HORIZONS